-WWF therefore encourages the IMF to work actively on sustainability, not as a separate agenda, but rather as a pillar for durable and healthy economies, even in times of financial duress.
-Specifically, WWF calls on the IMF to urgently review and revise its conditionality policies being applied in Greece to incorporate environmentally and socially sustainable safeguards and commit to:
+WWF therefore calls on the European Commission to urgently review and revise its conditionality policies being applied in Greece to incorporate environmentally and socially sustainable safeguards and commit to:

-- Respecting and upholding the environmental and social policies and laws in Greece (and all countries subject to economic adjustment programmes) in line with the Treaty of European Union and the environmental and social 'acquis' and ensure compliance with established international environmental laws and policies; - 2.
-Undertaking comprehensive, transparent and participatory strategic environmental assessments of its economic adjustment programmes in their separate component parts and in combination with each other: - 3.
-Including specific and measurable sustainable development targets and indicators in its economic adjustment programmes; - 4.
-Recognising the importance of the biological capacity, or the natural capital, of the countries where adjustment programmes are being implemented, including the valuation of the natural resource base and its use and costs of remedial actions; - Committing financial and staff resources in the course of the adjustment process to moving to different economic development pathways based on 'green economy' principles and outcomes.
+- 1. Respecting and upholding the environmental and social policies and laws in Greece in line with the Treaty of European Union and the environmental and social 'acquis' and ensure compliance with established international environmental laws and policies; - 2.
+Undertaking comprehensive, transparent and participatory strategic environmental assessments of its economic adjustment programmes in their separate component parts and in combination with each other in line with its own Strategic Environmental Assessment Directive: - 3.
+Including specific and measurable sustainable development targets and indicators in its economic adjustment programmes;